Sophie Macleod Integrative therapist , EC1V

 8-26 Bath Street

 The rooms are wheelchair accessible.
-I currently have availability on Wednesdays at breakfast, lunchtime and evening.
+I currently have availability on Wednesday daytime.